LucasOsco/AI-RemoteSensing/README.md

 ## Overview
 #### Note: This work is currently in progress and is still in its early stages of development.
 I have plans to incorporate a larger volume of Jupyter notebooks soon and enhance the existing ones.
 I appreciate your patience and understanding.

-Welcome to AI-RemoteSensing, a collection of Jupyter and Google Colaboratory notebooks dedicated to leveraging Artificial Intelligence (AI) in Remote Sensing applications.
+Welcome to AI Remote Sensing, a collection of Jupyter and Google Colaboratory notebooks dedicated to leveraging Artificial Intelligence (AI) in Remote Sensing applications.
 This repository serves as an open-source platform for researchers, educators, and professionals to explore, learn, and expand their knowledge in this exciting intersection of technologies.

 These notebooks range from introductory concepts to advanced applications, encompassing a wide variety of techniques such as classification, segmentation, object detection, spectroscopy analysis, and optical and multispectral image processing.